List of Sonic the Hedgehog characters: Maria Robotnik

 is a character that appears mostly in flashbacks in Sonic Adventure 2 and Shadow the Hedgehog.
-She is the granddaughter of Professor Gerald Robotnik, and is the cousin of Dr. Ivo "Eggman" Robotnik.
+She is the granddaughter of Professor Gerald Robotnik, and is the cousin of Doctor Ivo "Eggman" Robotnik.
 Maria suffers from the terminal illness known as "NIDS" (Neuro-Immuno Deficiency Syndrome), which was incurable at the time.
 Gerald takes on Project Shadow in order to save her life.
 Soon after Shadow is created, the two form a familial bond, though it is short-lived as the government organization "GUN" soon raids the ARK, fatally shooting Maria.
 Before she dies, she encases Shadow in an escape pod and asks him to believe in humanity.
 This experience with Maria scars Shadow for life and initially leads him to attempt to destroy the world, but ultimately his determination to keep his promise to her leads him to team up with Sonic and save the earth multiple times.
 The relationship between Maria and Shadow is further explored in Shadow Generations and its associated prequel shorts.
 In the game's story, Shadow is reunited with Maria after she and Gerald are pulled from the past by the Time Eater, and she helps him overcome Black Doom's influence.
 Though he is tempted to warn them of their fates before they go back, Maria encourages him to move on and continue to protect humanity.

 Maria's only playable appearance is in Shadow the Hedgehog, where she can be controlled as a partner character by a second player during specific in-game missions.
 She appears in the film Sonic the Hedgehog 3, portrayed by Alyla Browne.
 While her relationship with Shadow in the film is similar to the games, there are a few minor differences with the film version such as her not having a terminal illness and her death being caused by a GUN agent triggering an explosion.